DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-master-detail-report-use-detail-report-bands.md

 1. [Create a new report](../add-new-reports.md) or [open an existing one](../open-reports.md).

-2. [Bind the report](../bind-to-data.md) to a required data source and provide it with a master-detail relationship as described in the [Bind a Report to Data](../bind-to-data/bind-a-report-to-data.md) topic.
+2. [Bind the report](../bind-to-data.md) to a required data source and provide it with a master-detail relationship as described in the [Bind a Report to a Database](../bind-to-data/bind-a-report-to-a-database.md) topic.

 3. Drop the required data fields from the [Field List](../report-designer-tools/ui-panels/field-list.md) onto the [Detail](../introduction-to-banded-reports.md) band.